 The data review and validation procedures were designed to review each data set, and identify biases inherent to the data, and determine its usefulness.
-Flags may be applied to those sample results that fall outside of specified tolerance limits and, therefore, did not meet the program's QA objectives, as described in Section A7.
+Flags may be applied to those sample results that fall outside of specified tolerance limits and, therefore, did not meet the program's

+QA objectives, as described in Section A7.
 Flags will indicate if results are considered anomalous, estimated, or rejected.
 Only rejected data are considered unusable for decision-making purposes; however, other qualified data may be used with limitations, or require further verification.

-Flags to be used for this project are defined in the National Functional Guidelines and are listed below:
+Flags to be used for this project are defined in SOP-40 (BRC, ERM and MWH 2007) and in the National Functional Guidelines and are listed below:

-- U The analyte was analyzed for but was not detected above the reported sample quantitation limit. - J The analyte was positively identified; the associated numerical value is the approximate concentration of the analyte in the sample. - N The analysis indicates the presence of an analyte for which there is presumptive evidence to make a "tentative identification." - NJ The analysis indicates the presence of an analyte that has been "tentatively identified" and the associated numerical value represents its approximate concentration. - UJ The analyte was not detected above the reported quantitation limit.
-However, the reported quantitation limit is approximate and may or may not represent the actual limit of quantitation necessary to accurately and precisely measure the analyte in the sample. - B Analyte found in sample at less than five times the amount found in associated blank.
-Result is considered non-detect. - R The sample results are rejected due to serious deficiencies in the ability to analyze the sample and meet QC criteria.
-The presence or absence of the analyte cannot be verified.
+- U The analyte was analyzed for but was not detected above the reported sample quantitation limit, or the analyte was detected, but qualified as non-detected during data validation due to blank contamination. - J The analyte was positively identified; the associated numerical value is the approximate concentration of the analyte in the sample. - UJ The analyte was not detected above the reported quantitation limit.
+However, the reported quantitation limit is approximate and may or may not represent the actual limit of quantitation necessary to accurately and precisely measure the analyte in the sample. - R The sample results are rejected due to serious deficiencies in the ability to analyze the sample and meet QC criteria.
+The presence or absence of the analyte cannot be verified. - J+ Inorganics analyses: the result is an estimated quantity, biased high.
+The associated numerical value is the approximate concentration of the analyte in the sample. - J- Inorganics analyses: the result is an estimated quantity, biased low.
+The associated numerical value is the approximate concentration of the analyte in the sample.